 As you prepare to fly home, or to your next destination, take a moment to reflect on all the experiences you had in Buenos Aires and your travels around this fabulous continent.

-Read my full guide to backpacking Buenos Aires here.
+Read my full guide to Buenos Aires here.

-A one-month backpacking route through South America will leave you with memories to treasure forever.
+A one-month itinerary through South America will leave you with memories to treasure forever.

 From the otherworldly landscapes of Chile’s Atacama Desert to the energy of Rio de Janeiro, the thundering majesty of Iguazú Falls and the enchanting streets of Buenos Aires, each destination will inspire you.